FernandoLGuzman/DB_Project/README.md

 * User

   A user represents an account that will interact with the application.
 The user has identifying details and contact information such as name, email, password, and phone number.
 The user would also hold as foreign keys an address id and role id.

+* Payment Method

+  A payment method represent the way that the user will pay for the resources that they will receive.
+It holds the information like the type and wallet amount

 * Role